 The district uses data from various assessments and surveys to make decisions to support teachers and students.
-A variety of teacher groups in the district use data to make curricular changes to support students in learning the standards and to become proficient leaders.
+Teacher groups in the district use data to support students in learning the standards and to become proficient readers.
 Classroom teachers use individual student data to adapt their instructional strategies and resources to meet the needs of their students.
-Classroom teachers also provide feedback back to the district so there is a continuous cycle of improvement in the district.
+Some components of structured literacy instruction are present in the current curriculum.
+This is an area of growth that will be worked on in the 2021-2022 school year.
+Another area of growth is working to disseminate and incorporate the Science of Reading into ongoing professional development for K-5 staff.